aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 14: Configure diagnostic settings

+In this task, you'll configure diagnostic settings for your Load Balancer to send metrics to a Log Analytics workspace.
+This allows you to monitor and analyze the performance and health of your Load Balancer in more detail.

 1. On the Azure portal home page, from top left corner of page click **Show portal** menu and under **Resources**, select **myIntLoadBalancer**.

 1. From left-hand navigation menu, under **Monitoring**, select **Diagnostic settings**, then select **+ Add diagnostic setting**.